unifi-consortium/ac-power/README.md

 Use of the [fixed](https://crates.io/crates/fixed) crate provides zero-cost abstractions which removes a lot of the pain points typically associated with using fixed-point arithmetic such as keeping track of the fractional bits and converting to/from floating point.

 # Reference frames
-The crate has 4 data types to represent 4 different reference frames for AC power systems:
+The crate has 6 data types to represent the different reference frames for AC power systems:

 Balanced reference frames:
 1. Polar - Representing a balanced system specified with an amplitude and a phase.